Derwent College, York: Buildings and services

+Derwent College came to have a close association with Long Boi, an Indian Runner duck-Mallard cross who was most often seen Heslington Fishpond and wandering around Derwent Common.
+He was an unofficial mascot to the college.
+His silhouette was for a time included on college merchandise.

+The college is also the site of the Norman Rea Gallery, the only student-run art gallery in the country.

-College Staff
+College staff

 The College Principal is a university academic who shares teaching duties with college responsibilities.
 The College Principal works with the College Manager, the College Administrator and the College Life Team.
-The current College Principal is Dr Eleanor Brown.
+The current College Principal is Eleanor Brown.

 List of College Provosts/Heads of College/College Principals: